 Since opening its doors in 1926, InterContinental New York Barclay has been intertwined with the city’s vibrant history.
-Originally part of Grand Central Terminal’s urban design plan, the hotel has helped shape one of the world’s most important commercial and financial centers.
+Originally part of Grand Central Terminal’s urban design plan, our luxury hotel in New York has helped shape one of the world’s most important commercial and financial centers.
 It has hosted legendary guests and has even served as the New York headquarters for a presidential campaign.
 And as the city continues to evolve, so does The Barclay, with spectacular renovations and sustainability initiatives.
 Be a part of New York City history.
 Be a part of InterContinental New York Barclay.

 A Landmark is Born